birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-12.md

 description = ""
 images = []
 tags = []
-title = "s02e03: Into the Mists"
+title = "s02e03: The Tortured God's Wail "

 +++
 *Session Date: 6/4/2017*

 The party scrambles to learn the basics of bubble car operation, fleeing the scene of Session 11's near-TPK and heading northwest into the mists (off the shore of Area 15.)